 To take place at 'The Island', Greatbridge, Romsey, SO51 0HP

-Dame Mary Fagan, President of Gift of Sight will open the afternoon officially at 2.30pm and Mr Jay Self will give a welcome talk.
+Dame Mary Fagan, President of Gift of Sight , opened the afternoon officially at 2.30pm and Mr Jay Self gave a welcome talk.

 24 September 2015 Ageas Bowl Southampton Sight Eye Contact 2015

 Professor Andrew Lotery will be speaking.
 Enquiries relating to this event should be made to Open Sight on 02380 641244

 11 December 2015 : 6.30 - 80-.00pm Gift of Sight Carol Concert in Romsey Abbey